keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 Each of `Option`, `Either`, and `List` conform to the applicative laws and we only had to write the properties once.
 These properties prove that functions and arguments used within these contexts maintain referential transparency in their arrangements and that the specific contexts do not change the factoring semantics of the code.

 What does change, however, are these contexts' specific effects.
-For example, you would not have to refactor code abstracted by applicative functions if you changed the backing implementation from `Either` to `List`, but your code would produce potentially more than one result in the desired case.
+For example, you would not have to refactor code abstracted by applicative functions if you changed the backing implementation from `Either` to `List`, but your code would produce potentially more than one result in the **desired case**.

 This is the goal, however, as these effects' dimensions of unknown quantity should not burden our code.
 Instead, we push the complexity to the edge of the context, where it is important that our context is an `Either` or a `List`, and keep our business logic focused on individual instances contained within each context.

 ## What is enabled by applicatives?

-Applicatives primarily offer parallel computation.
-Specifically, the arguments to applicative functions such as `ap()`, `map2()`, or `sequence()` are evaluated independently of one another, and their individual outputs as a whole influence whether the functions consuming them are permitted to compute against the outputs of their desired cases or if they should halt computation and propagate any undesired cases.
+Applicatives primarily offer independent computation.
+Specifically, the arguments to applicative functions such as `ap()`, `map2()`, or `sequence()` are evaluated independently of one another, and their individual outputs as a whole influence whether the functions consuming them are permitted to compute against the outputs of their **desired cases** or if they should halt computation and _propagate_ any **undesired cases**.

-When all inputs to an applicative function are in the desired case, then the output of the lifted functions will also be in the desired case.
-Conversely, if any input is in the undesired case, then it will be propagated instead, and the other cases will be discarded.
+When all inputs to an applicative function are in the **desired case**, then the output of the lifted functions will also be in the **desired case**.
+Conversely, if any input is in the **undesired case**, then it will be propagated instead, and the other cases will be _discarded_.
 In this regard, applicative functions provide an _all-or-nothing_ operation.

-Parallel computation provides some level of control flow, but it doesn't guide execution to proceed only if the previous execution has succeeded, as all operations evaluate independently of each other.
+Independent computation provides some level of control flow, but it doesn't guide execution to proceed only if the previous execution has succeeded, as all operations evaluate independently of each other.
 Applicatives therefore do not provide a mechanism to support imperative programming.
 For this kind of control flow, you need to further specialize the applicative functor.

 In my next post, we will explore the infamous _**monad**_ and how it enables imperative control flow in functional programming.